sanger-tol/treeval/docs/output.md

 <summary>Output files</summary>

 - `treeval_upload/`
-  - `*.bed.gz`:
+  - `*.bed.gz`: A bgzipped file containing gap locations
-  - `*.bed.gz.tbi`:
+  - `*.bed.gz.tbi`: A tabix index file for the above file.
 - `hic_files/`
   - `*.bed`: The raw bed file needed for ingestion into Pretext

 </details>

 The GAP_FINDER subworkflow generates a bed file containing the genomic locations of the gaps in the sequence.
 This is performed by the use of [SEQTK_CUTN]() which cuts the input genome at sites of N (gaps).
 [GAP_LENGTH]() then calculates the lengths of gaps generates in the previous step, this file is injected into the hic_maps at a later stage.
-SEQTK's output bed file is then BGzipped and indexed by [TABIX_BGZIPTABIX](https://nf-co.re/modules/tabix_bgziptabix/tabix_bgziptabix).
+SEQTK's output bed file is then BGzipped and indexed by [TABIX_BGZIPTABIX](https://nf-co.re/modules/tabix_bgziptabix).

 ![Gap Finder workflow](images/treeval_1_0_gap_finder.jpeg)